Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 ### Operators

-* ONET-SOC code and title:Operating engineers and other construction equipment operators. **CODE:47-2073.00**
+* ONET-SOC code and title:Operating engineers and other construction equipment operators.
+(47-2073.00)
 *  We have considered this specific role as an operator although the name can make us think that we are looking at an engineer.
 At first we thought about clasifying it as an engineer, but once we have analyzed the tasks, education and skills demanded for this position we have realized that this role is the one of an operator.
 In fact, this is the exact operator that we needed because our machinery is high-tech as we have implemented the 3D Industry in a complex sector.
 So a normal operator wouldn't be as prepared as we need to use and control this specific machinery and one with a higher education will be more useful and efficient.
 In fact, our operator doesn't need to have a degree but we would need some diplomas in both operation of 3D printers and safety regulation.
  * 5 most important tasks they carry out (provide the importance score, in Details):
-   * They learn and follow safety regulations, The importance score is 97
+   * They learn and follow safety regulations.
+(Score: 97)
    * They take actions to avoid potential hazards or obstructions, such as utility lines, other equipment, other workers, or falling objects.
-The importance score is 92
+(Score: 92)
    * They start engines, move throttles,switches,or levers, or depress pedals to operate machines,such as bulldozers, trench excavators, road graders, or backhoes.
-The importance score is 90.
+(Score: 90)
    * Coordinate machine actions with other activities, positioning or moving loads in response to hand or audio signals from crew members.
-The importance score is 88.
+(Score: 88)
    * Align machines, cutterheads,or depth gauge makers with reference stakes and guidelines or ground or position equipment, following hand signals of other workers.
-The importance score is 87.
+(Score: 87)

 * Is this job routine?
 Your judgment (0-10):8 The operator has a routine job having to operate the machines that print the models and do some routine and simple assemblies in certain pieces that have to be joined.
 Although the job is very mechanic, the operator is supposed to do certain tasks that are not that routine as controlling the condition of some parts.
 * Is this job cognitive?
 Your judgment (0-10): 3.
 The job is not highly cognitive as it is not necessary to do really difficult calculous and the knowledge it is needed to be applied is the basic about the utilization and operation of 3D printing machines.

 * 5 most important skills they require to possess (provide the importance score, in Details):
   * Operation and Control — Controlling operations of equipment or systems.See more occupations related to this skill.
-Score: 78
+(Score: 78)
   * Equipment Maintenance — Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.See more occupations related to this skill.
-Score: 56
+(Score: 56)
   * Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.See more occupations related to this skill.
-Score: 56
+(Score: 56)
   * Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.See more occupations related to this skill.
-Score: 53
+(Score: 53)
   * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-Score:50
+(Score: 50)

 * 5 technology skills:
   * Electronic mail software